Boots and Saddles (TV series)

 Boots and Saddles is an American Western television series that aired in syndication from 1957 to 1959.

 Synopsis

 Set in 1870, the series depicts activities of the U.S. Fifth Cavalry, with the title taken from the bugle call that alerted cavalrymen to their horses.
-The setting is fictional Fort Lowell, near Tucson, Arizona.
+The setting is Fort Lowell, near Tucson, Arizona.

 The cast includes John Pickard (billed as Jack Pickard) as Captain Shank Adams, Patrick McVey as Lieutenant Colonel Hayes, Gardner McKay as Lieutenant Kelly, David Willock as Lieutenant Binning, John Alderson as Sergeant Bullock, and Mike Hinn as scout Luke Cummings.
-Johnny Western has a continuing role on the series.
+Johnny Western has a continuing role on the series. as do Joel Ashley (as Trooper Boone), James Dobson (as Pvt.
+Hatfield), and Boyd "Red" Morgan.

 Production

 The series was shot in Kanab Canyon in Utah.
 The series was produced by California National Productions and sold by NBC Film Division.

 Robert Cinader created the show, which was produced by California Studios with George Cahan was executive producer.
 Anthony Ellis was the writer.

-The technical advisor was Col. J. S. Peters, Retired, U.S. Cavalry.